Reducing Flood Risk

 Great strides forward have been made over the years: the system of drainage which was based on an individual’s liability to repair a particular stretch of drain gave way to the small Board centred on a particular drain or outfall.
 The coming of expensive machinery and modern methods resulted in their amalgamation into an organisation big enough to employ the professional staff and own the machinery and equipment essential to efficient drainage but crucially, without losing the intimate contact with the land, which is at the very heart of good drainage and water level management.

 The Broads and Norfolk Rivers Internal Drainage Boards Order 2005 (Statutory Instrument 2005 No.429).
-This Order constituted the former Broads IDB in 2005 from an amalgamation of 6 Internal Drainage Boards:
+This Order constituted Broads IDB in 2005 from an amalgamation of 6 Internal Drainage Boards:

 - Happisburgh to Winterton Drainage Board